 My thoughts?
 Everything in moderation.
 You may want to keep your child’s time on the devices to a bare minimum.
 It may seem like quite a sacrifice, but in the end, we all want what is best for our kids.

 If your child really loves the ipad, you could make small amounts of time spent on it a reward reserved only for very special accomplishments.

 Whatever and however you decide to handle this issue in your family is ultimately up to you as the parent.
-But keep in mind the damaging effects of these devices.

 I find with my younger son that if something is out of sight it’s “out of mind.”
 While he’s sleeping, if I need something to disappear, I make it disappear.
 He may notice the disappearance when he first wakes up, but he soon forgets all about it.